metabase/metabase/docs/databases/users-roles-privileges.md

 - `TEMPORARY` privileges to create temp tables.
 - `EXECUTE` privileges to use stored procedures or user-defined functions.

-See [Granting read access to analytics tables](#granting-read-access-to-analytics-tables) or [multi-tenant privileges](#multi-tenant-privileges) for SQL examples.
+See [Granting read access to analytics tables](#granting-read-access-to-analytics-tables) or [multi-tenant permissions](#multi-tenant-permissions) for examples.

-## Grant all privileges
+## Grant all database privileges

-We recommend [using roles to organize your privileges](#organize-privileges-with-roles), but if you're looking for a shortcut:
+We recommend [using roles to organize your privileges](#organize-database-privileges-with-roles), but if you're looking for a shortcut:

 - Create a `metabase` database user.
 - Give `metabase` all privileges to the database.